Skip to main content

 Role of the super_root

-While root accounts still retain their administrative role within a VO, for example adding RSEs and accounts, functions relating to the creation and management of VOs is handled by the super_root account, a concept introduced with M-VO Rucio.
+For overall administration of Multi-VO Rucio another layer of admin role has been created outside of the VO structure.
+This means each VO has its own root/admin accounts still retain their administrative role within a VO, for example adding and editing accounts, adding and modifying RSEs for the VO.
+Functions relating to the creation and management of VOs are handled by the super_root account.
 It is worth noting that the super_root account cannot be used to perform individual VO administration; the roles of super_root and root are distinct.

 Access of super_root Functions